mrreda1/Online-Art-Gallery-Website/designDocs/useCaseDescription.md

 3. **Search Functionality**:
     - Name: Search Artworks
     - Actors: Buyer
-    - Pre-condition: Buyer is logged in and he is on the website.
+    - Pre-condition: Buyer is logged in, and he is on the website.
     - Post-condition: Buyer has found relevant artworks based on search criteria.
     - Description: Buyer can search for artworks based on artist name, title, keyword, or other criteria.
 They enter their search query in the search bar and are presented with matching results.